Henry Dillon, 13th Viscount Dillon: Later life, death, and timeline

 Dillon-Lee's regiment was ordered to Halifax, Nova Scotia, Canada, to where he also took his wife and where his eldest child was born in 1807.

-On 9 November 1813 his father died at Loughglinn, County Roscommon, and was buried in the Dillon Vault at Ballyhaunis.
-Henry succeeded as the 13th Viscount Dillon, at the age of 36.
+On 9 November 1813 his father died at Loughglinn House, County Roscommon, and was buried in the Dillon Vault at Ballyhaunis.
+Henry succeeded as the 13th Viscount Dillon, at the age of 36, he also inherited Ditchley House, inherited from the Earl of Lichfield (Lee family).

-Lord Dillon, as he now was, lived with his wife and children in Florence, Italy in the late 1810s and in London in the 1820s where he seems to have had an affair with the writer Eliza Rennie. and where he wrote his two historical novels, Maltravers, published in 1822, and Rosaline de Vere, published in 1824.
+Lord Dillon, as he now was, lived with his wife and children in Florence, Italy in the late 1810s and in London in the 1820s where he seems to have had an affair with the writer Eliza Rennie, and where he wrote his two historical novels, Maltravers, published in 1822, and Rosaline de Vere, published in 1824.

 Dillon died on 24 July 1832 in London and was buried in the All Saints Church at Spelsbury.
 He was the first Dillon to be buried in Spelsbury.
 His widow died thirty years later at the Hotel Windsor, Paris, 18 March 1862, aged 73.